-'Chilled' Coco topples Garcia, into first clay final
+'Chilled' CoCo topples Garcia, into first clay final

 "It's like I'm on the beach in California.
 I wouldn't say that I don't care, but I'm not taking the matches deadly seriously.

-Vandeweghe loosened up a tight first set in the ninth game with a break of her French opponent.
+Vandeweghe loosened up a tight first set in the ninth game with a break of her French opponent who was a semi-finalist at the tournament last year.

-The Californian who barely rates clay in her tennis pecking order, earned a set point a game later as she chased a drop shot and produced a volley winner at the net.
+The Californian earned a set point a game later as she chased a drop shot and produced a volley winner at the net.

 Vandeweghe claimed the opener on the next point as Garcia drilled a forehand return wide.